S. Ciriaco and its bell tower (XIVth century)

 S. Maria della Piazza: details of its reliefs

 The relief portraying a peacock, a typical subject of the decoration of early churches, came from the previous building, but by and large all the others were made by Filippo Lombardo and his assistants.
-The presence of winged lions and other fantastic animals is typical of Romanesque sculpture (e.g. the churches of Tuscania).
+The presence of winged lions and other fantastic animals is typical of Romanesque sculpture also in other European countries (e.g. at Abbaye aux Dames in Saintes).

 S. Maria della Piazza: details of its reliefs, one of which is shown in the image used as background for this page

 It is interesting to compare the work of Filippo Lombardo with that of Guido da Como at S. Ciriaco.
 The latter places his reliefs in an orderly manner which is consistent with the architectural design.
 The former is more a sculptor than an architect and he seems not to have space enough to place all the subjects he has in mind.
-Some of them are pretty amazing and they depict scenes we no longer understand, such as the upside down naked man with shoes who spreads his arms and legs wide.
+Some of them are pretty amazing and they depict scenes we no longer understand, such as the upside down naked man with shoes who spreads his arms and legs wide, perhaps inspired by the myth of Ixion.

 Palazzo del Senato: detail of the restored fašade